r-Techsupport/rTS_Wiki/docs/guides/No-Image-Troubleshooting.md

 {% include toc.md %}

+{: .warning .warning-icon }
-> ❗ When the guide says "HARDWARE ISSUE", then it means you reached a dead end of troubleshooting unless you have spare parts that you can use or you are willing to buy some.
+> When the guide says "HARDWARE ISSUE", then it means you reached a dead end of troubleshooting unless you have spare parts that you can use or you are willing to buy some.
 Alternatively you can always just take it to a repair shop and ask them to help you with it or ask family members or friends if you can borrow a part for short time for troubleshooting purposes.

 ## Pre-troubleshooting things to do: